 Community Development Reports

-Linked below are the reports provided by the Community Development Department:
+Attached are the following reports provided by the Community Development Department:

-- This week the Vice Construction site plan was approved.
-Of the 13 projects listed, three are awaiting a submittal from the developer, one is in review, seven have been approved and are in construction, and two were recently completed.
+- Of the 12 projects listed, two are awaiting a submittal from the developer, two are in review and eight have been approved and are in construction.

 City Council Anticipated Agendas